qdf/AMLSim/Documentation.md

 # Issues Concerns

 ---

+## Issues
+* Transaction amounts vary between Fraud and Normal accounts.
+For fraud accounts, the amount is set within a fixed min and max range.
+For normal accounts, the amount is calucated through using the balance within the account.
+This offset between the two creates a strong divide over time as the normal transactions will increase in amount exponentially over time, while fraud transactions remain constant through time. **FIX NEEDED: IGNORE TRANSACTION AMOUNTS UNTIL FIXED**

 ## Random Assumptions
 Many of the processes or decisions being made throughout the simulation is random, i.e. use a uniform distribution to choose various features or properties of the agents.
 Those in **bold** need to have better justifications.